 Loads on the roof-rack may affect vehicle handling, especially in crosswinds or when cornering.
+Where possible, avoid heavy braking and sudden acceleration.

 Jaguar warning triangle

 A warning triangle to give traffic advanced notice of a disabled vehicle is compulsory in many countries.
 A triangle, designed to international standards, is standard equipment in certain countries.